chaulapatrice/calendar-app/README.md

 }
 ```

-In the above code `DEFAULT_PERMISSION_CLASSES` allows access to users that have logged in
-only. `DEFAULT_AUTHENTICATION_CLASSES` sets the Django Rest Framework to use a randomly generated string of characters
+In the above code `DEFAULT_PERMISSION_CLASSES` only allows access to users that are logged in. `DEFAULT_AUTHENTICATION_CLASSES` tells the Django Rest Framework to use a randomly generated string of characters
-to authenticate
+to authenticate users.
-user.
 Below is an example of authorisation header

 ``` yaml
 Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4
 ```

-We have successfully set up our api and authentication.
-In the next section we set
-up [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to allow our frontend
+We have successfully set up our Rest API and Authentication.
+In the next section we will setup [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to allow our frontend
 application to communicate with the backend application.

 ### Setup Cross-Origin Resource Sharing (CORS)